 This is probably the single most commonly asked question at Astra.
 Just like overhead closers, the size you need depends on the size of the door and where it will be installed – wind force and fire rating may need to be considered, for instance.
 Bearing in mind the age and ability of the users, it is important for the closer to be “suitable and sufficient” for practical everyday use.
 Fire safety is vital but safety in use is also important.
 All the reputable closer companies will be happy to help with calculations and sizing queries.

-Most door closers are all tested to half a million cycles on specially designed test rigs and some manufacturers, like Astra, are so confident in their reliability that we offer a ten year guarantee.
+Our door closers are tested to 500,000 cycles.
 In fact we have been manufacturing our Gibraltar range for nearly 50 years and we know of several closers that are still operating very successfully after thirty years’ use.
 In terms of maintenance, concealed closers require little or no maintenance.
 In fact, because they are concealed in the door leaf, they are less likely to be damaged, vandalised or stolen so are more likely to give years of trouble free operation than their overhead counterparts.

 The most obvious reason is aesthetics.
 Quite simply a concealed closer looks better!
 As reliable and less prone to damage than overheads, concealed closers are virtually maintenance-free.
 Of course the issue of cost can’t be ignored.
 A quality concealed closer is extremely competitive against its European-manufactured overhead equivalent.